Ball screw: History

 The ball screw was invented independently by H.M.
 Stevenson and D. Glenn who were issued in 1898 patents 601,451 and 610,044 respectively.

 Early precise screwshafts were produced by starting with a low-precision screwshaft, and then lapping the shaft with several spring-loaded nut laps.
 By rearranging and inverting the nut laps, the lengthwise errors of the nuts and shaft were averaged.
-Then, the very repeatable shaft's pitch is measured against a distance standard.
-A similar process is sometimes used today to produce reference standard screw shafts, or master manufacturing screw shafts.
+Then, the repeatable pitch shaft's pitch is measured against a distance standard.
+A similar process is sometimes used today to produce reference standard screw shafts and to master manufacturing screw shafts.